-Initial ELPAC Student Score Reports
+Initial ELPAC and Alternate Initial ELPAC Student Score Reports

-The official score for the Initial ELPAC is produced once the LEA has entered and locked in the student's raw scores into the state assessment system.
+The official score for the Initial ELPAC and the Alternate Initial ELPAC is produced once the LEA has entered and locked in the student's raw scores into the state assessment system.
 Individual student Initial ELPAC results include:

-1. An Overall performance level and scale score which will indicate which of the three performance levels the student achieved: IFEP, Intermediate EL, and Novice EL.
+An Overall performance level and scale score which will indicate which of the three performance levels the student achieved: IFEP, Intermediate EL, and Novice EL.